CiscoDevNet/WASTC2024-vFDW/3-Wednesday/NETCONF-and-RESTCONF/README.md

 python3 create_interface.py
 ```

-This should result in *Interface Loopback101 created successfully."*
+This should result in *Interface Loopback101 created successfully.*

 <br>